arya-sharma-dev/C-Programming-Projects/README.md

 # Python Projects

-This repository contains Python programs that I am building while learning programming from scratch.
-It contains a collection of Python projects demonstrating practical programming skills.
+This repository contains C programs that I am building while learning programming from scratch.
+It contains a collection of C projects demonstrating practical programming skills.
 These projects are built to strengthen problem-solving, logical thinking, and hands-on Python experience.

 ## Projects Overview